brianegan/flutter_stream_friends/README.md

 However, what if you've got slightly more advanced data needs, such as loading data from a database or web server?
 Furthermore, you may need to listen to a continuous stream of updates from a Store or EventBus.
 Finally, you may require more powerful control over your event-handling, such as being able to `debounce` or `buffer` the events passing through an event-handler.
 For these use cases, Streams provide a great way to manage the events and data needs of a `StatefulWidget`!

 In general: what if we could combine the power of `StatefulWidgets` with the elegance of `Streams`?
-That's just what this library aims to do.
+That's just what this library aims to help with.

-## How they work
+## How it works

-In order to understand the concept, let's compare the default usage of `StatefulWidget` to a `StreamWidget`, the core `Widget` provided by this library.
+In order to understand the concept, let's compare the default usage of `StatefulWidget` to a `StreamBuilder` version.
+This library used to provide a `StreamWidget`, but we now recommend using the new `StreamBuilder` widget provided by the Flutter framework.

 ### Original